MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * Result (boolean) - Returns `true` if no errors related to this command.

+### ForgetFaces

+Removes records of trained faces from Misty's memory.

+Endpoint: DELETE &lt;robot-ip-address&gt;/api/faces?FaceId=&lt;"FaceId"&gt;

+Parameters

+* FaceId (string) - Optional.
+The ID of the face to remove.
+If you do not pass in a value for this parameter, clears all trained faces from Misty's memory.

+Returns

+* Result (array) - Returns `true` if no errors related to this command.

 ### GetKnownFaces

 Obtains a list of the names of faces on which Misty has been successfully trained.